ladybirdweb/faveo-server-images/_docs/installation/installer/cli.md

 <a id="step4" name="step4"></a>
 ### Step 4: Install Database

-Once faveo has completed the initial checking, you can run command for Migrating and seeding database.
+Once installer has created .env file, you can run command for migrating and seeding database.

 ```sh
 php artisan install:db